stackbit-projects/silvestru-site-f4da8/index.md

     content: >
       Oh you want a reason to give me money?
 Fine.
 I write marketing materials and content that stands out, gets you remembered and - most importantly - gets you the sale.
-Don't click "View Services" as you'll lose all conscious control.
-You've been warned.
+If you click "View Services" your willpower will erode until out of sheer desperation you give me your money.
+Might as well give it to me directly.
+Your choice.
     actions:
       - label: View Services
         url: /services